tomahawk-player/tomahawk/README.md

 ## MUSIC SOURCES

-It continues to change and evolve, but at the time of this writing:

 * Local music library (MP3, Ogg, FLAC and many other formats)
 * Networked music libraries (other connected computers)